orangeturtle739/bluehunters/README.md

 #### Bluetooth modules

-The HM-10 bluetooth modules we bought off Ebay were fakes: they were not made by Jnhuamao, and did not come with genuine Jnhuamao firmware.
+The HM-10 bluetooth modules we bought off Ebay were fakes: they were not made by Jnhuamao [^china], and did not come with genuine Jnhuamao firmware.
 Initially, we tried to use these chips, but quickly discovered that they did not behave according to the Jnhuamao data sheet (see [the data sheets section](#data-sheets)).
 As the hardware on the fake chips is the same as that of the genuine chips, minus an external crystal.
 However, the genuine firmware checks for the presence of the crystal, and works even without it. [^arduinoforums]